bjornpagen/bjornpagen.com/hi-zellic/en_US.md

    Here's an example: at Magna we found that we used Telegram *a lot* in communicating with prospects and clients.
-So, before baracuda came along, I basically implemented baracuda using our existing Hubspot and Notion databases, using the Telegram and Slack apis.
+So, before baracuda came along, I basically implemented baracuda using our existing Hubspot and Notion databases, using the Telegram and Slack APIs.

 2. In the same way you continually send marketing emails as an eCommerce brand, B2B companies can benefit from keeping in contant touch with all of